tedvankessel/Udacity-Predict-Customer-Churn-with-Clean-Code/README.md

 	Identify most important features influencing the predictions and visualize their impact using SHAP library Save best models with their performance metrics

  To run the files it is necessary to import the required files.
-These include:
+These include those specified in:

+ 	requirements_py3.6.txt

+  These can be installed by running the following from the command line

+	pip install -r requirements.txt

- This file can be run from the command line or imported as a class and run with another program
+ The project files can be run from the command line or imported as a class and run with another program

  	Run: python churn_library.py